mavlink/qgroundcontrol/README.md

 * Warnings as Errors: Specifying `CONFIG+=WarningsAsErrorsOn` will turn all warnings into errors which break the build.
 If you are working on a pull request you plan to submit to github for consideration, you should always run with this settings turned on, since it is required for all pull requests.
 NOTE: Putting this line into a file called "user_config.pri" in the top-level directory will set this flag on all builds without interfering with the GIT history.
 * Parallel builds: You can use the '-j#' option to run parellel builds.
 * Location of built files: Individual build file results can be found in the `build_debug` or `build_release` directories.
 The built executable can be found in the `debug` or `release` directory.
+* If you get this error when running qgroundcontrol: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found.
+You need to either update to the latest gcc, or install the latest libstdc++.6 using: sudo apt-get install libstdc++6.

 ## Additional functionality
 QGroundcontrol has functionality that is dependent on the operating system and libraries installed by the user.
 The following sections describe these features, their dependencies, and how to disable/alter them during the build process.
 These features can be forcibly enabled/disabled by specifying additional values for variables either at the command line when calling `qmake` or in the `user_config.pri`.
 When calling `qmake` additional variables can be set using the syntax `VARIABLE="SPACE_SEPARATED_VALUES"`, which can be repeated for multiple variables.
 For example: `qmake DEFINES="DISABLE_SPEECH"` disables the QUpgrade widget, speech functionality, and sets the MAVLink dialect to sensesoar.
 These values can be more permanently specified by setting them in the `user_config.pri` file in the root directly.
 Create this file as a plain text file and ensure it ends in .pri (not .pri.txt!).